A shoutout to my two newest anonymous Patrons. Thank you for the support!

 “Yea boss, the payment arrived and was distributed yesterday.
 Father says the cosmetics are selling instantly and people are paying to be put on a wait list for the hair growth formula.
 We’ll be stepping up production soon as the harvest …” Rustram continues to report enthusiastically, going over the minutia of supply chains and workforce and whatnot, but my eyes start to glaze over.

 The families of the trainees were mostly unskilled labourers, many single mothers and young children, so finding them jobs to do was troublesome.
 I suggested they help mix simple cosmetics and balms to earn some coin while they learned proper skills required to live in the village.
 It turned out to be far more lucrative than I expected and a flood of new arrivals and villagers arrived at my doorstep, clamouring to take part.
 In stepped Rustram who worked out the logistics of it all, organizing everything with some sort of managerial sorcery, ensuring everyone could earn some coin.
 As the ‘boss’, Rustram insisted I take a portion of the profits, but I told him to pass it along to the orphanage.
 In retrospect, I should have taken the money for food bills and passed the rest along myself.
-The orphan idolize Rustram and Bulat, who bring them money and toys, and I get left with growing debts.
+The orphans idolize Rustram and Bulat who bring them money and toys, and I get left with growing debts.
 Sad times.

 Striding through the double doors leading to Husolt’s workshop, I’m greeted with the lovely sight of Mila quenching her thirst.
 Her blue silk undergarment peeks through her too-large sleeveless shirt, her bare shoulders glistening with sweat after a hard day’s work at the forge.
 Drinking greedily from her cup, a tiny stream of water spills out the side of her mouth, dribbling down her chin and splashing onto her heaving chest, her womanly charms having grown more notable of late.